zacharyPuthoff/udacity07-react-bookshelves/README.md

 + Install all project dependencies with `npm install`
 + Start the development server with `npm start`
 + localhost:3000 should start up on it's own, if not, once your dev-server is running, just click [here](http://localhost:3000)
++ A live version of this app can be found here: [http://react-bookapp.surge.sh/](http://react-bookapp.surge.sh/)

 ### BooksAPI Search Terms